redux-saga/redux-saga/docs/advanced/ForkModel.md

 ## Attached forks (using `fork`)

-Attached forks remains attached to their parent by the following rules
+Attached forks remain attached to their parent by the following rules

 ### Completion